At Rolling Hills Primary School, we offer a wide range of learning opportunities based on the Victorian Curriculum.

 Students participate in daily writing workshops which incorporate the explicit teaching of skills and strategies, followed by focussed work time for students to practise their writing skills independently.
 We develop engagement and understanding of the writing process and celebrate ourselves as authors, with students having many authentic opportunities to share their writing with others in our community.

-In 2022 we are introduced the Smart Spelling program from Prep to Grade 6.
+In 2022 we introduced the Smart Spelling program from Prep to Grade 6.
 This whole school approach builds upon each layer of spelling knowledge and learning throughout the year levels and is a systematic and multi-sensory approach with a focus on vocabulary, phonics, spelling patterns, word meanings, and origins.

 Creating capable, confident and happy mathematicians is a priority at our school.
 We provide the students with daily opportunities to succeed in Maths through a variety of ways, including skill development, problem-solving and given the opportunity to explain their mathematical reasoning.
 Using the Rolling Hills instructional model, students tune-in their thinking with a variety of games and challenges using quick mental computation skills.
 Students learn specific skills for new maths concepts and apply these by way of open-ended activities, real-life problems and fun mathematical tasks.
 Teachers provide a differentiated curriculum where students can learn at their point of need, continuously being challenged in a fun and engaging way.
 Having success and progressing in Numeracy is celebrated!
 There are opportunities for student support and extension to cater for all learners.